30 Best Colleges For Criminal Justice - 2024 Rankings

 The graduation rate of students at USF is 64%.
 Many alumni find success after graduation, as the average starting salary for graduates of USF is $64,600.

 Students in this program will discuss and analyze critical issues in justice and consider their impact on society as a whole.
-Graduates of American University are successful with an average early career salary of $71,000 and a graduation rate of 74.3%.
+American University graduates are successful, with an average early career salary of $71,000 and a graduation rate of 74.3%.

 If you want to broaden your knowledge of crime and society’s control mechanisms, then the BA in Criminal Justice at UCF is for you.
 You’ll dive deep into the workings of many different criminal justice professions and have access to experiential learning and hands-on application opportunities.